timmknight/timmknight.github.io/_posts/2015-10-11-writing-your-first-module-in-node.md

 So all you have to do to make a files function available to another file is module.export that function and require it in another file.
 But what is really going on in Node when we do this?

 We are about to go deep into Node here so hold on tight and keep yours arms in the vehicle at all times!
 Lets step through the program with a debugger.
-I'm using <a href="https://code.visualstudio.com/">Visual Studio Code</a>, it's free and runs on both Windows & Mac.
+I'm using <a class='external' href="https://code.visualstudio.com/">Visual Studio Code</a>, it's free and runs on both Windows & Mac.

 <img class="imagecenter" src="/assets/images/debug1.png" alt="">